Weather in Portugal in July

 What is the weather like in Portugal in July?

 With such warm weather in Portugal in July, the country become a magnet for tourists, especially those who wish to stay along the coast.
-Because it is peak tourist season, however, you may experience higher costs for accommodation.
+Because it is peak tourist season, however, you may experience higher costs for lodging.

 Overall, July can be a great time to visit Portugal because of the summer weather - so long as you are okay with the increased crowds.